Antony Costa: 2000–2005: Career with Blue

 In early 2000, Costa and Duncan James convinced Lee Ryan and Simon Webbe to form the group Blue.
 Blue's R&B-influenced pop allowed the group to achieve commercial success in the United Kingdom and many other countries, including Ireland, Portugal, Belgium, Italy, France, Australia and New Zealand.

-The band released their debut single "All Rise" in May 2001 and it reached number 4 on the UK Singles Chart.
-Their follow-up single "Too Close" was released in August 2001 peaking at No. 1 on the UK Singles Chart.
+The band released their debut single, "All Rise", in May 2001, and it reached number 4 on the UK Singles Chart.
+Their follow-up single, "Too Close", was released in August 2001, peaking at No. 1 on the UK Singles Chart.
 They went on to achieve a second number one in November with the ballad "If You Come Back".
 The album All Rise was released in time for Christmas and reached number one, eventually selling in excess of 1.8 million albums in the UK.
 The final single from the album, "Fly By II", reached number six in March 2002.

-Their second studio album, One Love was released in October 2002, entering at No. 1 on the UK Albums Chart and selling more than 150,000 copies.
-Three singles were released from the album: "One Love", which peaked at No. 3, "Sorry Seems to Be the Hardest Word", featuring vocals from Elton John, which peaked at No. 1, and "U Make Me Wanna", which peaked at #4.
-Their third studio album, Guilty, was released in autumn 2003, entering at No. 1 on the UK Albums Chart and selling 100,000 copies on the week of release.
-The album spawned four singles, including the title track, "Guilty", which peaked at No. 2, "Signed, Sealed, Delivered, I'm Yours", featuring vocal from Stevie Wonder and Angie Stone, which peaked at No. 11, "Breathe Easy", which peaked at No. 4, and "Bubblin'", which peaked at No. 9.
+Their second studio album, One Love, was released in October 2002, entering at No. 1 on the UK Albums Chart and selling more than 150,000 copies.
+Three singles were released from the album: "One Love", which peaked at No. 3; "Sorry Seems to Be the Hardest Word", featuring vocals by Elton John, which peaked at No. 1; and "U Make Me Wanna", which peaked at #4.

+Their third studio album, Guilty, was released in autumn 2003, entering at No. 1 on the UK Albums Chart and selling 100,000 copies in the week of release.
+The album spawned four singles, including the title track, "Guilty", which peaked at No. 2; "Signed, Sealed, Delivered, I'm Yours", featuring vocals by Stevie Wonder and Angie Stone, which peaked at No. 11; "Breathe Easy", which peaked at No. 4; and "Bubblin'", which peaked at No. 9.

-Following the release of Best of Blue, includes three tracks only previously in Japan: "The Gift", "It's Alright" and "Elements".
-By the indication of the album booklet, a live version of "Lonely This Christmas" from CD:UK was intended to be track seven on the album, however, was removed from the track listing for unknown reasons.
-The album was released in July 2005, becoming available in several European countries, as well as Japan, Thailand and China, however, was a commercial failure and failed to chart anywhere.
+Then followed the release of Best of Blue, including three tracks only previously in Japan: "The Gift", "It's Alright" and "Elements".
+By the indication of the album booklet, a live version of "Lonely This Christmas" from CD:UK was intended to be track seven on the album; however, it was removed from the track listing for unknown reasons.
+The album was released in July 2005, becoming available in several European countries, as well as Japan, Thailand and China.
+However, it was a commercial failure and failed to chart anywhere.
 The album was not released in the UK, despite copies being widely available.